 Moreover, the insurance company deals with thousands (sometimes hundreds of thousands) of these types of claims every year and knows very well the true value of your claim.
 The goal of the insurance adjuster is to try to settle your claim against the insurance money for less than this value.
 In fact, that is the insurance adjuster’s primary goal much of the time: to see how much less than fair value they can settle the case for.
 Some insurance companies have even created bonus structures and incentives for the adjusters when they settle claims for less.

-Only a qualified personal injury attorney can fully and properly evaluate your case, including sharing with you the actual, True Case Value™ of your claim.
+Only a qualified Fort Wayne car accident attorney can fully and properly evaluate your case, including sharing with you the actual, True Case Value™ of your claim.
 The insurance company will never tell you this amount.
-Our injury lawyers can evaluate this issue in minutes, without you ever leaving your home.
+Our Indiana Lyft accident lawyers can evaluate this issue in minutes, without you ever leaving your home.

 Woman suffering physical and emotional abuse at nursing home.